betaflight/betaflight.com/docs/development/Serial.md

   a dedicated USB to UART adapter.
 VCP does not 'use' a physical UART port.
 - UART - A pair of dedicated hardware transmit and receive pins with signal detection and generation done in hardware.
 - SoftSerial - A pair of hardware transmit and receive pins with signal detection and generation done in software.
-- LPUART - A "Low Power" UART format available on G4 and other MCU's.
-By default LPUARTs are limited to 9600 Baud, but Betaflight reconfigures them to work just like a normal UART.
+- LPUART - A "Low Power" UART format available on G4 and other MCU's is supported by Betaflight 4.5 and higher.
+By default, LPUARTs are limited to 9600 Baud, but Betaflight reconfigures them to work just like a normal UART.
 Typically there is only one LPUART, LPUART1.
-It's pin assignment is normally shown as `SERIAL_TX 11` and `SERIAL_RX 11` with the `RESOURCE` command.
+It's pin assignment can be configured using `RESOURCE SERIAL_TX 11 <pin>` and `RESOURCE SERIAL_TX 11 <pin>` in the CLI.

 A "real" UART is the most efficient in terms of CPU usage.
 SoftSerial is the least efficient and slowest.
 SoftSerial should only be used for low-bandwidth, low-priority applications, such as sending or receiving telemetry data.

-UART ports are sometimes exposed via on-board USB to UART converters, such as the CP2102 as found on the Naze and Flip32 boards.
+If the flight controller does not have an on-board USB to UART converter and doesn't support VCP, connecting a computer to the board will not be possible unless a UART is set to MSP.
+A USB to UART adapter may then be used with that UART to connect to Configurator.

-If the flight controller does not have an on-board USB to UART converter and doesn't support VCP then an external USB to UART board is required.
+USB to serial adapter boards are sometimes referred to as FTDI boards.
+FTDI is just a common manufacturer of a chip (the FT232RL) used on many USB to UART boards.

-These are sometimes referred to as FTDI boards.
-FTDI is just a common manufacturer of a chip (the FT232RL) used on USB to UART boards.
+When selecting a USB to UART adapter, choose one that has DTR exposed as well as a selector for 3.3v and 5v since they are more useful.

-When selecting a USB to UART converter choose one that has DTR exposed as well as a selector for 3.3v and 5v since they are more useful.
+Drivers will usually need to be installed to suit the adapter's chipset.

 Examples:

 - [FT232RL FTDI USB To TTL Serial Converter Adapter](http://www.banggood.com/FT232RL-FTDI-USB-To-TTL-Serial-Converter-Adapter-Module-For-Arduino-p-917226.html)
 - [USB To TTL / COM Converter Module buildin-in CP2102](http://www.banggood.com/Wholesale-USB-To-TTL-Or-COM-Converter-Module-Buildin-in-CP2102-New-p-27989.html)

 Both SoftSerial and UART ports can be connected to your computer via USB to UART converter boards.
+In general, SoftSerial ports should not be used for this purpose, and Betaflight 4.5 and higher will not allow SoftSerial ports to be used for MSP connections.

 ## Serial Configuration